cisco/mindmeld/docs/source/userguide/architecture.rst

 On the opposite end of the spectrum are apps with just one de facto domain.
 This is usually the case if all the functions that the app provides are conceptually related and span a single realm of knowledge.
 For instance, a "Food Ordering" app could potentially handle multiple tasks like searching for restaurants, getting more information about a particular restaurant, placing an order, etc. But the vocabulary used for accomplishing all of these tasks are highly shared, and hence could be modeled as one single domain called ``food``.

 The number of domains thus depends on the scope of the application.
-For apps with multiple domains, the :doc:`Domain Classifier User Guide <domain_intent_classifiers>` describes how Workbench can be used to train a machine-learned domain classification model.
+For apps with multiple domains, the :doc:`Domain Classifier User Guide <domain_classifier>` describes how Workbench can be used to train a machine-learned domain classification model.

 Intent Classifier